CDP-group-9/CDP_Trondheim_Kommune/docs/assorted.md

 ### Testing

+For detailed testing setup, configuration, and usage instructions, see the [Testing section in dev.md](dev.md#testing).

+Quick reference:

-`make test`
+- `make test` - Run Django tests using `--keepdb` and `--parallel`
+- `make docker_test` - Run tests with Docker

-Will run django tests using `--keepdb` and `--parallel`.
-You may pass a path to the desired test module in the make command.
-E.g.:

-`make test someapp.tests.test_views`
+- You may pass a path to the desired test module: `make test someapp.tests.test_views`

 ### Adding new pypi libs